 A well-designed library assignment teaches students valuable research skills and serves as a positive introduction to the research process, the library, and our resources.
 Your department's liaison librarian and the instruction librarians are available to collaborate with you in creating effective library and research assignments.
-Here are some suggestions to keep in mind when developing assignments.
+Here are some suggestions to keep in mind when developing or revising assignments.

 The "No Websites" or "Print Only" assignment